 Console settings can be saved as a console session to be reloaded later.
 To save a console session, click the "Save" button in the main console window.
 To load a previously saved session, press the Load button in the console.
-The current session can be "fast saved" by pressing the F key; this will overwrite the most recently opened session file with the current settings.

-By default, a directory with your product name is created, and all sessions for that product are saved to it.
+By default all sessions are saved to your user directory.
 Sessions are not cross compatible between different types of hardware; that is, an AudioFire8 session cannot be used with an AudioFire12 session.
 All console settings are saved, including: